Alexix24/geicar/general/how_to_use.md

 By default, the raspberry pi board connects to the IoT network at startup.

 _It is also possible to connect the board to any other network by modifying the file "/etc/netplan/50-cloud-init.yaml".
 You can edit this file directly from the SD card.
 Sometimes the raspberry can't connect to the IoT network.
 This may be a problem with the network itself, or it may be that the date/time in the raspberry has drifted too much (there is no RTC).
-It is therefore advisable to add your own access point (e.g. your phone) to always be able to access the card._
+It is therefore advisable to add your own access point (e.g. your phone) to always be able to access the board._

 1. Connect your pc to the same network as the raspberry (by default the IoT network)
 2. Connect to the raspberryPi via ssh **(adapt the IP address according to the car and the network used)** :